 A HND in the following subjects may also increase your chances:

 As with degrees, a relevant HND will give exemption from the certificate level of the CIPFA qualification.

-The minimum academic standard of entry for the CIPFA qualification is three GCSE passes (A-C) and two A-levels (A-C), including English and mathematics at either level.
+The minimum academic standard of entry for the CIPFA qualification is a minimum of three GCSE passes (A to C) and two A-levels (A to C), including English and mathematics at either level.